-While the symbolism attached to most peonies is overwhelmingly positive, that is sadly not the case with the white peony.
-If you give someone a white peony, it will symbolize shame, shyness, regret, or apology.
+While the peony symbolism attached to most colors is overwhelmingly positive, that is sadly not the case with the white peony.
+If you give someone white peonies, it will symbolize shame, shyness, regret, or apology.

 What is the Symbolism of a Peony Flower Tattoo?

 Peonies are some of the most commonly chosen flowers when it comes to tattoos.
 The bright colors of peony have many layers.
 The peony flower meaning can be very complex as there are many types of peony flowers.

 People also commonly choose to ink their skin with colorless peony tattoos.
 A black and grey peony tattoo can easily symbolize a happy life or a satisfying marriage.
 It can also represent overall prosperity as well as compassion towards a person or a cause.